Thamudic

 Thamudic A is now known as Taymanitic.

 Thamudic E is now known as Hismaic.

-Southern Thamudic is also known as Thamudic F.
+Himaitic, or Southern Thamudic, is also known as Thamudic F.

 Varieties

+Taymanitic (Thamudic A)

+Taymanitic was the language and script of the oasis of Taymāʾ in northwestern Arabia, dated to the second half of the 6th century BC.

 Thamudic B

 The Thamudic B inscriptions are concentrated in Northwest Arabia, but can be occasionally found in Syria, Egypt, and Yemen.

 Thamudic C

 The Thamudic C inscriptions are concentrated in the Najd, but can be found elsewhere across western Arabia as well.
 They typically contain the word wdd, of unknown meaning.

 Thamudic D

 Thamudic D inscriptions are concentrated in northwest Arabia, and one occurs alongside a Nabataean tomb inscription in Hegra (Mada'in Salih) dated to the year 267 CE (JSNab 17).
 Many inscriptions start with the word n "I (am)", previously misread as zn and interpreted as a demonstrative pronoun, "this (is)".

-Thamudic F (Southern Thamudic)
+Hismaic (Thamudic E)

+Hismaic is a variety of the Ancient North Arabian script used to write the Safaitic of Old Arabic.

+Himaitic (Thamudic F, Southern Thamudic)

-Thamudic F texts come from the southwestern part of the Arabian Peninsula and seem to contain only names, although some of these names contain mimation and one example of a hl- */hal/ definite article.
+Himaitic texts come from the southwestern part of the Arabian Peninsula and seem to contain only names, although some of these names contain mimation and one example of a hl- */hal/ definite article.